 So what’s in hummus?

 Hummus ingredients have a great shelf life: dry chickpeas, garlic, olive oil, spices.
 All things you can easily keep on hand and use as needed.
 Many people make their homemade hummus from canned chickpeas- while there are great options for organic canned chickpeas, by using dry chickpeas you can improve both the nutrition and flavor of your hummus.
 I buy my chickpeas (also called garbanzo beans) in bulk, 25 lbs at a time.
+(If you arent sure where to purchase garbanzo beans, cheack out this article: The Ultimate List of Organic Stores).
 They require some simple preparation, but the benefits far outweigh the additional steps.

 Benefits of using dry beans